Tech Log-automated backup infrastructure set up for 3 machines

 Key placement issue (Windows OpenSSH quirk):

-.sshdirectory, extracted key content from the misnamed file, placed it correctly, set strict permissions via icacls - On Typica: used
+Fix: manually created .ssh directory, extracted key content from the misnamed file, placed it correctly, set strict permissions via icacls

 Permission requirements for Windows OpenSSH authorized_keys: